 Option 2.
 Wipe Disk

-In addition to writing zero to a hard drive to completely clear the data on the hard drive, Qiling Disk Master can also do the following tasks to manage your hard drive:
+In addition to securely wiping a hard drive to completely clear its data, Qiling Disk Master can also perform various tasks to manage your hard drive, including writing zero to the drive.

-1. Tap the Search button on the Windows taskbar and type 'cmd' in the search box.
-Right-click 'Command Prompt' and choose 'Run as administrator.'
+1. To open the Command Prompt as an administrator, tap the Windows taskbar's Search button, type 'cmd' in the search box, and then right-click 'Command Prompt' and select 'Run as administrator'.

 3. Type y and hit Enter to confirm erase data.